12 Fiction Books About Aging and End of Life

 Author: Anna Quindlen

-Less by Andrew Sean Greer, a book about a novelist facing his impending aging as he approaches his 50th birthday.
+Less by Arthur Sean Greer, a book about a man facing his own aging that will help you start a reading habit.

 Less